 - Objective 13.
-Working in harmony with local managers initiatives throughout New Caledonia and throughout New Caledonia - Objective 14.
-Developing regional cooperation for the benefit of the Coral Sea region Sub-Objective 37.
+Working in harmony with local managers Sub-Objective 35.
+Seeking to harmonise park management measures and management initiatives throughout New Caledonia - and throughout New Caledonia Objective 14.
+Developing regional cooperation for the benefit of the Coral Sea region - Sub-Objective 37.
 Seeking to harmonise park management measures and the management measures of neighbouring countries Sub-Objective 38.
 Seeking to harmonise the park's monitoring and assessment measures with those taken by neighbouring countries - Objective 15.
 Playing a full part in international relations Sub-Objective 39.
 Sharing and promoting good practice Sub-Objective 40.
-Raising awareness of the park and have it recognised in internation bodies resources before planning new geological prospecting or explorations
+Raising awareness of the park and have it recognised in internation bodies